Commander's Palace: History

 The restaurant suffered extensive damage due to Hurricane Katrina in 2005.
 After a full renovation, it re-opened on October 1, 2006.

 Awards and honors

 In 2013, Executive Chef Tory McPhail won the James Beard Foundation Award for Best Chef: South.
 In 1996, the Foundation awarded the Most Outstanding Restaurant honor to the restaurant.
 Other James Beard Awards include Lifetime Achievement Award (Ella Brennan) 2009, Outstanding Service Award 1993, and Best Chef, Southeast Region (Jamie Shannon) 1999.

 Since 2012, Commander's Palace has been a recipient of the Wine Spectator Grand Award.
 Zagat has listed Commander's Palace as the “Most Popular Restaurant in New Orleans” for 18 years.
 In 2008, the restaurant was inducted into the Culinary Institute of America Hall of Fame.

-Recent Commander's Palace accolades include 10 Best New Orleans Restaurants by Nola.com, 100 Best Wine Restaurants by Wine Enthusiast and the number one wine list in the U.S. by The Daily Meal.